foss-for-synopsys-dwc-arc-processors/embarc_mli/doc/documents/data_movement/data_movement.rst

    mli_mov_acquire_handle(int num_ch, mli_mov_handle_t* h);
 ..

- - ``num_ch`` – Number of dma channels required for this move.
+ - ``num_ch`` – Number of DMA channels required for this move.
 Certain complex transactions might be more efficient when multiple channels can be used.
 By default, a value of 1 should be used.